sogeuni/contents/abs/commands/time-date-commands.md

 **at**

 The **at** job control command executes a given set of commands at a specified time.
-Superficially, it resembles [[system#^CRONREF|cron]], however, **at** is chiefly useful for one-time execution of a command set.
+Superficially, it resembles [[system-and-administrative-commands#^CRONREF|cron]], however, **at** is chiefly useful for one-time execution of a command set.

 **at 2pm January 15** prompts for a set of commands to execute at that time.
 These commands should be shell-script compatible, since, for all practical purposes, the user is typing in an executable shell script a line at a time.
 Input terminates with a [[special-chars#^CTLDREF|Ctl-D]].

 Using either the -f option or input redirection (<), **at** reads a command list from a file.
 This file is an executable shell script, though it should, of course, be non-interactive.
-Particularly clever is including the [[extmisc#^RUNPARTSREF|run-parts]] command in the file to execute a different set of scripts.
+Particularly clever is including the [[miscellaneous-commands#^RUNPARTSREF|run-parts]] command in the file to execute a different set of scripts.

 ```bash
 bash$ at 2:30 am Friday < at-jobs.list